-A small number of cane toads, believed to have been brought into New South Wales from Queensland, have been detected at various locations, including Milton, on the NSW South Coast.
+A small number of cane toads, believed to have been brought into New South Wales from Queensland, have been detected at various locations, including Milton.

-Minister for Agriculture Adam Marshall said new cane toad incursions had recently been reported in the Sydney, North Coast, South Coast and North West regions across NSW.
+Minister for Agriculture Adam Marshall said new cane toad incursions had recently been reported in the Sydney, North Coast, South Coast and North West regions.

 "Cane toads are a serious biosecurity threat that can cause devastating impacts on communities, native wildlife, pets and ecosystems," Mr Marshall said.